Zujaj/image_color_switcher/README.md

 A custom widget that demonstrates how to switch specific colors of an image.

 🎨 Do you wish to color an image using dart code?

 ⌚ Are you facing failures over time?

 🚙 Are you feeling lost?

 🏴󠁢󠁳󠁨󠁴󠁿 Well, don’t give up hope yet!

 This project is focused on providing such techniques that would elaborate the concept of image color-switching using custom widgets.

-To get the details, read the medium articles from the below links.
+To get the details, read the [below articles](#medium-articles).

 ## THE CHALLENGE

 <p align="center">
   <img width="700" height="450" src="https://miro.medium.com/max/700/1*LUCDUEhPB5A37r-ebEsLUg.png">
 </p>

 ## Trial 1: The Blending Slider

 <p align="center">
   <img width="328" height="664" src="https://miro.medium.com/max/328/1*LQHCWajw5twyjSVdYnE1XQ.gif">